deniscostadsc/playground/solutions/beecrowd/1193/problem.md

 ## Input

 The input contains many test cases.
-The first line of input contains an integer N indicating the number of test cases that follow, one by line.
-Each test case contains a number $X$ ($X > 0$) followed by a Y text with three characters, indicating if the X number is in binary, decimal or hexadecimal.
+The first line of input contains an integer $N$ indicating the number of test cases that follow, one by line.
+Each test case contains a number $X (X \gt 0)$ followed by a $Y$ text with three characters, indicating if the $X$ number is in binary, decimal or hexadecimal.
 Regardless of the format, any of the numbers must fit into a 32-bit integer.

 ## Output